KhronosGroup/Vulkan-Samples/samples/extensions/open_cl_interop/README.md

 Once we created the image along with it's memory in Vulkan, we **switch over to OpenCL** where we'll import the image.
 Note that the OpenCL api looks very different from Vulkan.
 OpenCL e.g. often uses zero terminated property lists instead of explicit structures.

-For this property list we need to get the shareable Vulkan image memory handle.
-This is done with the ```get_vulkan_memory_handle``` function, which is a light wrapper around the Vulkan functions for getting the platform specific handle (e.g. `vkGetMemoryWin32HandleKHR` on Windows):
+For this property list we need to get a shareable handle for the Vulkan memory backing up our image, This is done with the ```get_vulkan_memory_handle``` function, which is a light wrapper around the Vulkan functions for getting the platform specific handle (e.g. `vkGetMemoryWin32HandleKHR` on Windows):

 ```cpp
 	std::vector<cl_mem_properties> mem_properties;